Artists' exemption from income tax

 Advance royalties

-Where an artist receives advance royalties towards the subsequent publication of a book or other piece of writing, he or she must apply for the Artists’ Exemption in the tax year in which the royalties are paid.
+If an artist receives advance royalties towards the later publication of a book or other piece of writing, they must apply for the Artists’ Exemption in the tax year in which the royalties are paid.
 When applying for the exemption, the artist must provide confirmation from the publisher that the book will be published.
 A draft copy of the work must also be submitted.

-Where an application is received in the tax year in which the advance is received but a decision has not yet been made, any tax liability arising on the advance must be paid.
-If the application is subsequently approved, the Inspector of Taxes will review the artist's liability and make any appropriate refund if tax has been overpaid.
+If an application is received in the tax year in which the advance is received but a decision has not yet been made, any tax due on the advance must be paid.
+If the application is later approved, the Inspector of Taxes will review the artist's liability and make a refund if tax has been overpaid.

 Advance royalties that are paid before the year of claim are not exempt from tax.